syncfusion-content/flutter-docs/Flutter/signaturepad/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Signature Pad | Syncfusion
-description: This section explains the steps required to add the Signature Pad widget and its elements such as minimum and maximum stroke widths, stroke color and background color.
+description: This section explains how to use the signature pad widget in flutter applciations and how to save a signature as image in flutter applciations.
 platform: Flutter
 control: SfSignaturePad
 documentation: ug